hypre-space/hypredrive/docs/usrman-src/installation.rst

 .. code-block:: bash

-    make check
+    $ make check

 You should see the output below:

 .. code-block:: bash

     "Running with 1 MPI process... passed!"
+    "Running with 4 MPI process... passed!"

 Troubleshooting
 ---------------

-If you encounter any issues during the installation of `hypredrive`, please open a `GitHub issue <https://github.com/victorapm/hypredrive/issues>`_ and include a copy of the ``config.log`` file, which is generated after running the ``configure`` script.
+If you encounter any issues during the installation of `hypredrive`, please open a `GitHub issue <https://github.com/hypre-space/hypredrive/issues>`_ and include a copy of the ``config.log`` file, which is generated after running the ``configure`` script.